-- a.
+a.
 The PR package consists of all required documentation, including signatures and dates, necessary to support the proposed contract action.
-The completed package documents, with the exception of the funded PR document, should be submitted to the PC via the PC Mailbox (see Resource Page). - b.
-A PR package is required for supplies or services when the total anticipated value exceeds the micro-purchase threshold, regardless of procurement method utilized, except GPC, which is covered in DCMA-MAN 4301-03-V2, "Contracting and Acquisition: Government Purchase Cards." - c.
-The PR package checklist identifies the DCMA documents required, dependent on the type and total dollar value of the requirement (see Resource Page). - d.
-The PM or RO will contact the PC at the time the requirement is identified in order to obtain participation on the MFT (not required for options), and to assist with the PR package completion. - e.
-The PR package will be submitted electronically and will consist of: - (1) SRRB briefing slides with the Board approvals, if applicable. - (2) The IT Procurement Assessment Tool approval and Clinger-Cohen Act of 1996 compliance validation memo (obtain from IT for IT requirements). - (3) MFT Document Checklist signed by all members listing what was reviewed and that documents were determined to be acceptable (for services contract actions with total value of SAT or greater). - (4) Acquisition Milestone Checklist, complete with dates and signatures. - (5) IGCE, signed and dated by preparer. - (6) Market Research Report and source listing identifying potential sources and their business size. - (7) Justification template for limiting competition, if applicable. - (8) PWS and QASP for service requirements. - (9) Technical specifications (for supplies/equipment requirements). - (10) CDRL, if applicable. - (11) Data Item Description (DID), if applicable.
+The completed package documents, except for the funded PR document (see Section 3.4.c.), should be submitted to the PC via the PC Mailbox (see Resource Page).

+b.
+A PR package is required for supplies or services when the total anticipated value exceeds the micro-purchase threshold, regardless of procurement method utilized, except GPC, which is covered in DCMA-MAN 4301-03-V2, "Contracting and Acquisition: Government Purchase Cards."
+Customers should not send GPC requests to the PC.

+c.
+The PR package checklist identifies the DCMA documents required depending on the type and total dollar value of the requirement (see Resource Page).

+d.
+The PM or RO will contact the PC at the time the requirement is identified to obtain participation on the MFT (not required for supply buys or options) and to assist with the PR package completion.

+e.
+The PR package will be submitted electronically and will consist of the following for new and follow-on requirements (templates available on Resource Page):

+(1) SRRB briefing slides with the Board approvals, if applicable.

+(2) The IT Procurement Assessment Tool approval and Clinger-Cohen Act of 1996 compliance validation memo (obtain from IT for IT requirements).

+(3) MFT Document Checklist signed by all members listing what was reviewed and that documents were determined to be acceptable (for services contract actions with total value of SAT or greater).

+(4) Acquisition Milestone Checklist, complete with dates and signatures.

+(5) IGCE, signed and dated by preparer.

+(6) Market Research Report and source listing identifying potential sources and their business size.

+(7) 508 Determination and Finding Form.

+(8) Justification Template for Limiting Competition, if applicable.

+(9) PWS and QASP for service requirements.

+(10) Technical specifications (for supplies/equipment requirements).

+(11) CDRL, if applicable.

+(12) Data Item Description (DID), if applicable.

+(13) COR nomination from the JAM module and proof of all required training if a COR is required.
+Nomination should identify by type of COR standard (A, B, or C) from DoDI 5000.72.

+(14) Contracted Services Approval Checklist (for services requirements).

+(15) DCMA Security Review Worksheet (for services requirements).

+(16) GFP-Listing, if applicable.

+(17) Technical Capability Checklist.

+(18) Acquisition Strategy or Plan.

+(19) Authorization for Conferences or Speakers, if applicable.

+f.
+The PR Package for exercise of awarded options is required in January of the option exercise year, will also be submitted electronically, and will consist of:

+(1) Completed and signed Confirmation of Requirement Letter, if available (RA will receive from the CS or KO at least seven months in advance of the option exercise date).

+(2) If no COR appointed, a performance questionnaire covering the prior option or base contract period of performance (CS or KO will send with the Confirmation of Requirement Letter if applicable).

+(3) CPARS evaluation report entered (\$1 Million and above).

+(4) Current SAM Manpower information entered (services \$3 Million and above in a single fiscal year).

+(5) Funded PR for option entered in DAI.
+If not available; packages will be accepted and worked to pre-position the option exercise actions for award until funding comes through.

-- (12) COR nomination from the JAM module and proof of all required training, if a COR is required.
-Nomination should identify by type of COR standard (A, B, or C) from DoDI 5000.72. - (13) Contracted Services Approval Checklist (for services requirements). - (14) DCMA Security Review Worksheet (for services requirements). - (15) Government Furnished Property (GFP) Listing, if applicable. - (16) Evaluation Factors Form. - (17) Acquisition Strategy or Plan. - (18) Authorization for Conferences or Speakers, if applicable. - f.
-Additional documentation or justifications may be necessary for complex procurements, or actions awarded by DCMA through other agencies; therefore, personnel are encouraged to contact PC early to discuss the required documents.
+g.
+Additional documentation or justifications may be necessary for complex procurements, changes in contract scope, or actions awarded by DCMA through other agencies; therefore, personnel are encouraged to contact PC early to discuss the required documents.
+The KO reserves the right to request all information deemed necessary to make sound procurement decisions.